Meningioma – intracranial

 Meningioma caudal fossa

-MR image of a 12 year old spayed female dog following the administration of iodinated contrast.
+MR image of a 12 year old spayed female dog following the administration of a gadolinium based MRI contrast.
 Note the uniform contrast enhancement of the meningioma overlying the left parietal lobe.
-Note the improved visualization of the brain on MR imaging compared to the CT of the same dog above.
+Note the improved visualization of the brain on MR imaging compared to the CT of the same dog.